JUNIOR LEADER'S REGIMENT

 1960 - 1967

-I have already made note of the Clan Grant Plaid Brooch that is worn by the Queens Gurkha Signals Corps of Pipes and Drums and also worn by Pipers of the Junior Leader's Regiment, Royal Corps of Signals in a separate entry on this web site.
+I have already made note of the Clan Grant Plaid Brooch that is worn by the Queens Gurkha Signals Corps of Pipes and Drums and the Junior Leader's Regiment, Royal Corps of Signals in a separate entry on this web site.

-The embellishments that are worn by Senior Pipe Sergeant Rod Mathieson as shown below are the Baldric Belt (cross belt) the Clan Grant Plaid Brooch and the Royal Corps of Signals cap badge that was worn on the black silk rosette on the Glengarry cap with a pair of nine inch cock feathers.
-I have also added an old 1958 photo of a Gurkha Signals piper wearing the same Clan Grant Plaid Brooch and Baldric Belt.
+The embellishments that are worn by Senior Pipe Sergeant Rod Mathieson as well as members of the 1967 Disbandment Pipe Band in the photos below are the Baldric Belt (Cross Belt) the Clan Grant Plaid Brooch a Rolling Thistle Belt Buckle and a Black Silk Rosette with the Signals Badge in the centre that was worn on the Glengarry cap with a pair of nine inch cock feathers.